An evidence-based briefing

 Actual Regular Force Strength

 Authorized: ~71,500.
 The CAF has been ~6,000-7,500 short for years.
 Starting pay for a private (~$38,000/year) is below Amazon warehouse wages.
+Absorbing the spending increase requires actually getting people in uniform.

 Department of National Defence

-DND / Media Reporting
+DND / PSPC

 What would fix this